Eric-Dobbie/Eric-Dobbie.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am a political science PhD student at Emory University.
-I study urban politics, with a concentration on policing politics and environmental politics, and political methodology.
+I am a political science Ph.D. student in the Department of Political Science at Emory University.
+I study lcoal politics and research methods, with a concentration on the politics of politcing and data quality.

-I earned my B.S. in Economics from the Georgia Institute of Technology in 2021.
+Prior to joining Emory University, I earned my B.S. in Economics from the Georgia Institute of Technology in 2021.